-- (a) As a means of transmission of information - (b) As a means of conveying company's policies, rules and procedures - (c) As a means of conveying orders, instructions, directives, etc. - (d) As a means of departmental exchange of information etc - (e) As a means of reporting - (f) As a means of conveying confirmations - (g) As a means of conveying recommendations - (h) As a means of commending good work, and communicating reprimands - (i) Use of memoranda may also be made in special conditions and situations could also be added.
-It is the subject which alerts the receiver to perceive the priority.
-Following are some examples of memos:
+- (a) As a means of transmission of information - (b) As a means of conveying company's policies, rules and procedures - (c) As a means of conveying orders, instructions, directives, etc. - (d) As a means of departmental exchange of information etc - (e) As a means of reporting - (f) As a means of conveying confirmations - (g) As a means of conveying recommendations - (h) As a means of commending good work, and communicating reprimands - (i) Use of memoranda may also be made in special conditions and situations

-7.6.2 FORMAT OF A MEMO
+5.6.2 FORMAT OF A MEMO

 A memo should have the name/designation of the Sender and Receiver.
 It should also contain the date and the subject.
-If it is important, reference number
+If it is important, reference number could also be added.
+It is the subject which alerts the receiver to perceive the priority.
+Following are some examples of memos:

-7.6.3 MEMOS VIS À VIS E-MAILS
+5.6.3 MEMOS VIS À VIS E-MAILS

 Make a distinction between memos and e-mails.
 Earlier business letters were for external correspondence and memos are for internal communication.
 However, with the onset of e-mail, there is a tendency to mix up use of e-mails and memos.
 The blurring would be problematic if people do not realize that e-mails are not for internal consumption, though they are less formal than letters.
 They are for outsiders.
 Hence they are automatically confidential or protected documents.
 They are functional business letters, once an e-mail is sent it is no longer under our control.
-As a result, good care has to be taken all through the process, in prewriting, editing, post-writing, format, style, tone etc. It has to go through high standard in all phases of its life cycle-from creation to distribution.
+As a result, good care has to be taken all through the process, in pre-writing, editing, post-writing, format, style, tone etc. It has to go through high standard in all phases of its life cycle-from creation to distribution.

-7.6.4 MAKING THE MEMOS READABLE
+5.6.4 MAKING THE MEMOS READABLE